iukadike/blog/_posts/2023-10-22-secret-key-encryption.md

 ---
 layout: post
 title: Secret-Key Encryption
 excerpt: Encryption is the process of converting plain text or data into a coded form that is unreadable to unauthorized users.
 It is used to protect sensitive information during transmission or storage.
 There are two types of encryption.
-Secret-key encryption, which uses the same key for encryption and decryption, and public-key encryption, which uses different keys for encryption and decryption.
+Secret-key encryption: uses the same key for encryption and decryption, and public-key encryption: uses different keys for encryption and decryption.
 categories: [crypto, des, aes]
 ---